 Also known as share price.
 The market value of a mutual fund’s total assets, minus liabilities, divided by outstanding of shares.

 There are no glossary terms that begin with the letter "O"

 A low-cost investment strategy in which a mutual fund attempts to match — rather than outperform — a particular stock or bond market index; also known as indexing.

-The plan manager is the person or entity that the State engages to provide administrative and other services for the plan.
-The Edvest College Savings Plan manager is TIAA-CREF Tuition Financing, Inc. (TFI).
+The plan manager for Edvest College Savings Plan is TIAA-CREF Tuition Financing, Inc. (TFI).

 A collection of financial investments such as stocks, bonds and cash equivalents, as well as their mutual, exchange-traded and closed-fund counterparts held by an investment company, hedge fund, or individual.